 Man Utd defender Millie Turner unimpressed as Adidas puts wrong name on picture

+Manchester United defender Millie Turner unimpressed as Adidas put wrong name on picture

 United’s kit suppliers put the name ‘Amy Turner’ alongside a picture of the 25-year-old on promotional material.